yannxou/RefaceCPLiveControl/README.md

 Selecting the track/device mode after enabling the note repeat allows using the knobs for automation and the note repeat functionality at the same time.
 To change the note repeat settings again using the knobs it needs to be disabled and enabled again.

-### A.Delay toggle:
+### Navigation/Transport Mode:

-Enables the **Navigation/Transport mode**.
+Turn *on* the A.Delay switch (down position) to enable the Navigation/Transport Mode.
 In this mode the knobs are used for navigation and the note keys for transport actions and more.

+The following controls apply in this mode:
 * **Drive**: Track navigation.
 Move the knob to change the track selection including sends and the master track.
 Since the knobs in the Reface CP are not endless the navigation will only work well for up to 127 tracks.
 If you have more than 127 tracks in your Live Set then some of the tracks won't be accessible using this knob but usually this doesn't happen unless you're Jacob Collier.
 In any case, the track can still be selected manually or using some of the actions from the list below.
 * **Tremolo Depth**: Clip navigation.
 Move the knob to change the clip selection in the current track.
 Again, since the knobs in the Reface CP are not endless the clip selection works fine for up to 127 scenes.
 Still, some simple navigation can be performed using some of the actions from the list below.
 * **Tremolo Rate**: Device navigation.
 Move the knob to change the device selection in the current track.
 This also has the 127 device limit.

 <p align="center">